Choose the Right Focal Length Lens for a Shoot

 shot is...

 Wide-angle lenses can be fixed or variable and range between 15-35mm.
-They have a short focal length, so they show a large portion of a scene.
-They're perfect for documenting scenes in cramped spaces such as on an aircraft carrier or when there is a lot of movement, like on a helicopter.
-Remember though, these lenses distort the image and perspective, particularly as the field of view increases.
+Because they have a short focal length, they show a large portion of a scene.
+They're perfect for documenting scenes in cramped spaces, such as on an aircraft carrier, or when there is a lot of movement, like on a helicopter.
+Remember, though, that these lenses distort the image and perspective, particularly as the field of view increases.

 • 15-35mm lens